Sahil-565/AUV-Model/README.md

 - `MeaSim.m`
 - `Plotting.m`
 - `Command.m`
+- `jacobienne.m`
+- `transformation_matrix.m`

 ## Notes

-Generated and compiled files are excluded from this repository.
+Generated, cache, and compiled files are excluded from this repository through `.gitignore`.

-This repository is intended to present the project structure, source files, and graphical results.
+This repository is intended to present the main source files, model structure, and graphical outputs of the project.